-ENG 5- World Literature Seminar (3)
+ENG 570 World Literature Seminar (3)

-Each literature seminar is designed to familiarize students with various periods of literature within the national canon under investigation.
-The course will take a topical approach to literature of all genres in the context of the period's historical, political, socioeconomic, cultural, and literary climate.
+A seminar designed to familiarize students with various periods of World literature.
+This course will take a topical approach to World literature of all genres in the context of the period's historical, political, socioeconomic, cultural, and literary climate.
 Students should see the instructor for the focus of the current semester.